 My Two Cents

 As you can see, I have a personal interest in Hat Creek Radio Observatory continuing to operate and do astronomy.
-I spent one amazing, life-changing summer there losing my ignorant ideas about science and I want it to be there, doing what it does, for as long as possible.
+I spent one amazing, life-changing summer there losing my ignorant ideas about science, so I want it to stay there, doing what it does, for as long as possible.